-Grants Precluded From Use for Current Living Costs 441 IAC 75 (Rules in Process) Exempt as income and as a resource grants obtained and used under conditions that preclude their use for current living costs.
-Home Produce for Personal Consumption 441 IAC 75 (Rules in Process) Exempt as income and as a resource the value of home-produced garden products, orchards, domestic animals, etc., which are eaten by the household.
-When home produce is raised for sale or exchange, consider it a business operation and treat it as self-employment income.
-Housing Supplements 441 IAC 75 (Rules in Process) Exempt as income housing supplements received as a result of an urban renewal or low-cost housing project from any governmental agency (federal, state or local).
+Grants Precluded From Use for Current Living Costs

+Exempt as income and as a resource grants obtained and used under conditions that preclude their use for current living costs.

+Home Produce for Personal Consumption

+a business operation and treat it as self-employment income.
+Exempt as income housing supplements received as a result of the second of the s

+Housing Supplements 441 IAC 75 (Rules in Process)

+Exempt as income housing supplements received as a result of an urban renewal or low-cost housing project from any governmental agency (federal, state or local).

+Exempt as income and as a resource the value of home-produced garden household.
+When home produce is raised for sale or exchange, consider it products, orchards, domestic animals, etc., which are eaten by the

 Housing supplement payments or subsidies may be issued to help meet the costs of both shelter and utilities.
 Those payments are exempt as income regardless of whether they are paid to a vendor or directly to the client.
 The most common housing supplement payments are issued by Low Rent Housing or HUD.

-Income Tax Refunds 441 IAC 75 (Rules in Process) Income tax refunds are considered a nonrecurring lump sum, and are exempt as income.
-Indian Tribe Judgment Funds 441 IAC 75 (Rules in Process) CFR 233.20(a)(4)(ii)(n) and (o) Exempt as income and as a resource Indian Tribe Judgment funds that have been or will be distributed to each member or held in trust for members of any Indian tribe.
-Individual Develop- ment Accounts 441 IAC 75 (Rules in Process) Exempt as income and as a resource regular monthly deposits to an Individual Development Account (IDA) when determining FMAP-related Medicaid eligibility.
+Income Tax Refunds 441 IAC 75 (Rules in Process)

+Income tax refunds are considered a nonrecurring lump sum, and are exempt as income.

+Indian Tribe Judgment Funds

+441 IAC 75 (Rules in Process) CFR 233.20(a)(4)(ii)(n) and (o)

+Exempt as income and as a resource Indian Tribe Judgment funds that have been or will be distributed to each member or held in trust for members of any Indian tribe.

+Individual Development Accounts 441 IAC 75 (Rules in Process)

+Exempt as income and as a resource regular monthly deposits to an Individual Development Account (IDA) when determining FMAP-related Medicaid eligibility.

 An IDA is an optional, interest-bearing account much like an IRA (but it is not a pension plan).
 FIP encourages clients to start IDAs to save for long term goals without the savings affecting eligibility or benefit amount.
 The client may keep the IDA and continue to contribute to it after FIP eligibility ends.

 IDAs are established and managed by DHS-approved organizations.
 IDAs are opened in financial institutions and are set up in an individual's name.
-Any Iowan whose family income is below 200% of the federal poverty level and who lives in an area where there is an IDA project can open an IDA.
+Any lowan whose family income is below 200% of the federal poverty level and who lives in an area where there is an IDA project can open an IDA.

 Withdrawals are allowed for approved purposes only and must be authorized by the operating organization.
-"Approved purposes" are postsecondary education or job training, starting a small business, buying a home or home improvement, or medical emergencies.
+"Approved purposes" are post-secondary education or job training, starting a small business, buying a home or home improvement, or medical emergencies.